 How to Implement LDA on Classification Tasks?

 Let’s create some synthetic data to play with.
 You can use the ‘make_classification()’ function from scikit learn for this.
 Refer to the code snippet below.
-Once the data is created, let’s visualize it using a 3D plot.
+Once we create the data, we visualize it with a 3D plot.

 In the visualization, we can see 4 different colors for each class.
 It seems impossible to find any patterns currently.
 Next, import the LDA module from discriminant_analysis of scikit learn.
 Similar to PCA, you need to provide how many reduced features you want through the ‘n_components’ parameter.